syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Forms/Adding-the-signatre-field-in-existing-PDF-document).

 ### Adding the button field

 To create button fields in PDF forms, you can use [PdfButtonField](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfButtonField.html) class.